springernature/frontend-playbook/technologies/javascript.md

 }
 ```

-We use automated tools (like Synk) to monitor the status of dependencies in our package.json files.
+We use automated tools (like Snyk) to monitor the status of dependencies in our package.json files.
 The majority of these tools expect two spaces for indentation, not tabs.
 Follow this convention in your package.json files to avoid irritating merges when one of the tools raises an automatic Pull Request.

 ### White Space